Fill out our form, and we'll connect with you within 1 to 2 business days.

 Whether you are a construction business looking for the right clients or a makeup brand trying to expand its reach, every business needs to start engaging in keyword research.
 Keyword research is necessary to be sure that what you’re writing about will get traffic from Google.
 By grasping what people are searching for, you can adapt your business’s content strategy to rank highly on search engine results pages (SERPs) and draw consistent traffic.

 Keyword research is extremely powerful, and the last thing you want to do is overlook something that can make or break your search engine rankings.
-A basic description of keyword research is that it is an SEO practice specialists apply to their search engine optimization (SEO) strategies.
+A basic description of keyword research is that it is an SEO practice that specialists apply to their search engine optimization (SEO) strategies.
 They do this to uncover and dive into tangible search words that ultimately serve as the basis for your website’s content.

 If you were a makeup brand trying to expand your reach, keyword research would inform you of the types of searches people make, the products estimated to trend in upcoming months, and the competitive advantage or disadvantage a specific keyword may have.
-Moreover, you can personalize your communication, building trust between your brand and your ideal client.

 In our last blog post covering SEO best practices, I introduced four kinds of user intent.
 These search types include keywords, which are essential for SEO.
 So, when creating your list, keep those in mind as well as the following: